 In this guide we explain the key points of the unitary patent.
 We have published a separate guide to the UPC (see Guide to the Unified Patent Court (UPC)).

-Entering into force on 01 June 2023, the unitary patent (UP) and Unified Patent Court (UPC) together represent the biggest change to the European patent system in more than 40 years.
-It is therefore now vital that users of the European patent system be aware of the opportunities and risks the new system brings.
+The unitary patent (UP) and Unified Patent Court (UPC) together represent the biggest change to the European patent system in more than 40 years.
+Having entered into force on 01 June 2023, it is vital that users of the European patent system are aware of the opportunities and risks the new system brings.

-The unitary patent will be a single patent right which will have effect in those European Patent Convention (EPC) states which are:
+The unitary patent is a single patent right with effect in those European Patent Convention (EPC) states which are: